Washington Registered Agent

 LLC Formation + 1 yr Free Registered Agent Service

-In Washington, you will be required to elect your registered agent when you complete your LLC’s Certificate of Formation.
-The Certificate of Formation is the main LLC formation document in Washington.
+For your LLC in Washington, you will be required to elect your registered agent when you complete your LLC’s Certificate of Formation.

 Electing a Registered Agent Online